Why does your chainsaw keep smoking? Depending on where the smoke is coming from will tell you a lot about why it is smoking.

 You can sharpen the chains yourself.
 If you don’t have experience sharpening chains, I highly recommend having a professional sharpen them for you.
 A chain that isn’t sharpened right can be a serious safety hazard.

-Lack of Bar & Chain Oil in a STIHL Chainsaw
+Lack of Bar & Chain Oil

 Friction will build when your chainsaw isn’t getting enough oil to the bar and chain.
 This could be due to running out of oil in the tank or having a clogged oiler.

 Fill the bar and chain oil tank if it is low on oil or empty.